-Let me lay out ten of them for you:
+Let me lay out ten body care labeling traps for you:

-- Non-Toxic—We assume “non-toxic” means “won’t hurt any living thing”, but this isn’t necessarily so.
-As with “natural”, there is no standard definition of “non-toxic.”
+2. Non-Toxic—We assume “non-toxic” means “won’t hurt any living thing,” but this isn’t necessarily so.
+As with “natural,” there is no standard definition of “non-toxic.”
 Maybe the product lacks one particular nasty chemical, but that says nothing about what else might be in there.
 You still need to read the ingredients.

-- Hypoallergenic—Again we assume this means devoid of common allergens such as soy and corn.
+3. Hypoallergenic—Again we assume this means devoid of common allergens, such as soy and corn.
 However, this term is not regulated, so even if it is missing one common allergen, it might still have another.
 And many people are allergic or at least sensitive to less common substances.
 The word “hypoallergenic” is no guarantee.
 Look at the ingredient list.

-- Biodegradable—There are two key things to note here.
+5. Biodegradable—There are two key things to note here.
 First, this word has no regulated definition.
-Although you may want it to mean that the ingredients “leave no trace”, totally break down, and reassimilate back into nature, there’s no requirement to prove that this is true.
+Although you may want it to mean that the ingredients “leave no trace,” totally break down, and reassimilate back into nature, there’s no requirement to prove that this is true.
 Second, there are plenty of biodegradable things that are detrimental to human health and well-being—poison ivy, stinging nettles, and sharks, to name a few.
 Read ingredients and learn about their biodegradability and environmental impact yourself.

-- Organic – used either in the brand name or in the product name – without the USDA Organic Seal—The personal care industry is not regulated as strictly as the food industry regarding making an organic claim on a product.
+7. Organic—Used either in the brand name or in the product name & without the USDA Organic Seal—The personal care industry is not regulated as strictly as the food industry regarding making an organic claim on a product.
 This means that any product can say “organic” but without the USDA Organic Seal, there is no verification.
 It looks like this:

-- Pseudo-certification seals—Those authoritative little symbols seem to communicate so much good stuff!
+8. Pseudo-certification seals—Those authoritative little symbols seem to communicate so much good stuff!
 But if they aren’t backed by a solid organization, they are no more than pretty artwork.
-What do you think of this one our graphic designer Rachel Day came up with:
+What do you think of this one created by our graphic designer Rachel Day?: